d4n3sh/thedaneshproject/content/posts/2009-01-31-download-failed-operation-timed-out-after-30-seconds.md

   - 890951761

 ---
-Been getting this error &#8220;Download failed.: Operation timed out after 30 seconds&#8221; every time I try to update a plug-in in my WordPress 2.7.
+Been getting this error "Download failed.: Operation timed out after 30 seconds" every time I try to update a plug-in in my WordPress 2.7.

 After some digging around I found that my web server's download speed was pretty low.
 WP 2.7 by default has a 30 second timeout set for it's download function which I constantly kept hitting.